 How to Create a Password Protected PDF File

 You can also export an Office document to a PDF file and password protect that PDF file.
 The PDF document will be encrypted with the password you provide.
-This works in Microsoft Word, Excel, and PowerPoint.
+This works in Microsoft Word but not Excel, for some reason.

-To do this, open the document, click the “File” menu button, and select “Export.”
+To do this, open the document in Microsoft Word, click the “File” menu button, and select “Export.”
 Click the “Create PDF/XPS” button to export the document as a PDF file.

 Click the “Options” button at the bottom of the save dialog window that appears.
 At the bottom of the options window, enable the “Encrypt the document with a password” option and click “OK.”